-Overgrazing, often exacerbated by drought, has a major impact on soil carbon storage in rangelands reduction in tussock density leads to carbon losses.
+Some nett greenhouse benefits may be obtained from control of woody weeds reduction in tussock density leads to carbon losses.
 Degradation is mostly the result of overgrazing interacting with drought.
 There is much uncertainty about the sink potential of rangelands.
 Sinks by definition must be actively sequestering carbon, but the arid, fragile rangeland environments are highly sensitive to overgrazing and climatic cycles making their sink potential problematical.
 With better grazing management, a large amount of carbon may be sequestered in rangeland soils.
 One estimate by Ash et al. (1996) suggested that the potential carbon store for the entire Australian rangeland is 48 Gt.
 Climate and economic cycles represent a risk to this strategy of sequestration of carbon in soil as the effect of price increases is often to make high livestock numbers and land degradation the most profitable approach, with consequent serious increases in direct and indirect emissions.